-The Phases of Wound Healing are: In wound healing process, both cellular and matrix compounds work to reestablish the integrity of damaged tissue and replacement of lost tissue.
-These overlapping series can be classified in four stages:
+The Phases of Wound Healing are: In the wound healing process, both cellular and matrix compounds work to reestablish the integrity of damaged tissue and replacement of lost tissue.
+These overlapping series can be classified into four stages:

 - Proliferation or granulation

 Hemostasis: Hemostasis occurs within minutes of the initial injury except there are underlying clotting disorders.
 In hemostasis, the first response to injury is bleeding.
 Bleeding is an effective way to wash out bacteria that are on the surface of the skin.
 Vasoconstrictive substances are discharged by platelets to assist wound healing process.
 Under the influence of ADP leaking from damaged tissues the platelets aggregate and adhere to the exposed collagen.
 They also secrete factors which interact with and motivate the intrinsic clotting cascade through the creation of thrombin, which in turn initiates the formation of fibrin from fibrinogen.

 Fibrin strengthens platelet aggregation into a strong hemostatic plug.
 Finally, platelet-derived growth factors (PDGF) are also secreted.
 The clot dries out and creates a hard surface over the wound that protects tissues underlying 3.